lingfei-daniel-lu/lingfei-daniel-lu.github.io/README.md

-# Lingfei Lu's Personal Website

-Hi, I am Lingfei, a Ph.D. candidate at the Department of Economics, The Hong Kong University of Science and Technology.
+Hi, I am Lingfei Lu, a Ph.D. candidate at the Department of Economics, The Hong Kong University of Science and Technology (HKUST).

 ## Education

-Ph.D. in Economics, The Hong Kong Univerisity of Science and Techonology (HKUST), 2022-now
+Ph.D. in Economics, The Hong Kong Univerisity of Science and Techonology, 2022-now

-M.Phil in Economics, The Hong Kong Univerisity of Science and Techonology (HKUST), 2020-2022
+M.Phil in Economics, The Hong Kong Univerisity of Science and Techonology, 2020-2022

-B.Sc. in Economics and Finance, The Hong Kong Univerisity of Science and Techonology (HKUST), 2016-2020
+B.Sc. in Economics and Finance, The Hong Kong Univerisity of Science and Techonology, 2016-2020

 ## Research Interest